Graduate Financial Aid

 The total amount outstanding that you may borrow for undergraduate and graduate study is $65,500 subsidized and $138,500 combined subsidized and unsubsidized.

-The annual interest for loans issued after July 1, 2014 has not yet been set by Congress.
-The rate for the 2013-14 academic year was a fixed rate of 5.41% for the unsubsidized loan.
+The annual interest for loans issued after July 1, 2015 for the 2015-16 academic year will be a fixed rate of 5.84% for the unsubsidized loan.
 Interest begins to accrue upon disbursement on the unsubsidized portion of the loan.
 Repayment of the principal begins 6 months after the student has graduated or dropped below half-time status.

 There is a 1.072 percent loan-origination fee deducted from the face value of the loan.